ROCm/HIP/docs/how-to/hip_rtc.rst

   * This library depends on Code Object Manager (comgr).
 You can try to statically link comgr into HIPRTC to avoid ambiguity.
   * Developers can bundle this library with their application.
+  * hipRTC leverages AMD's Code Object Manager API (``Comgr``) internally, which is designed to simplify linking, compiling, and inspecting code objects.
+For more information, see the `llvm-project/amd/comgr/README <https://github.com/ROCm/llvm-project/blob/amd-staging/amd/comgr/README.md>`_.

 Compilation APIs
 ===============================================================================